3willows/js-hong-kong-sternhalma/readme.md

 - Save the past moves.
 Once that is done, presumably can train by some kind of repeated trial and error?

 - Repeatedly ask LLM to "make the code better", which apparent does make it better.

+- Properly test and debug: obviously illegal moves sometimes come to the surface.